 So, when did Yelawolf use your track?

 Yelawolf's camp said they recorded it about a year ago.
 We actually approached Yelawolf in 2010, we opened up for him, traded emails back and forth.
-He was like, "I love this song, this is one of my favourite beats I've ever heard" and it was intended to be a collaboration.
+He was like, "I love this song, this is one of my favorite beats I've ever heard," and it was intended to be a collaboration.
 That's when he got signed to Shady [Shady Records, a subsidiary of Universal Music Group] and we assumed he had gotten busy, because we didn't hear from him after that.

 OK.
 So, you knew him before UMG signed him.

 Yeah.
-It wasn't until two weeks ago that a fan said they had heard our beat on one of his mixtapes on this song, "Far From A Bitch".
+It wasn't until two weeks ago that a fan said they had heard our beat on one of his mixtapes on this song, "Far From A Bitch."

 Can you still buy the mixtape with your unattributed beat on it?